damianhakert/damianhakert.github.io/source/handbook/index.md

 1. We use BlueJeans for the call since Hangouts is capped at 15 people, link is in the calendar invite.
 1. Please join the meeting with your x@gitlab.com account, not your private Google account.
 1. If you have previously logged on to Bluejeans with different credentials, make sure to log out before joining the call as yourself.
-1. We wait for people to join the first two minutes of the meeting until :32.
+1. We start on time and will not wait for people.
 1. If you are unable to attend just add your name to the [Team Agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) as 'Not attending'.
 1. We start by discussing the subjects that are on the agenda for today.
    * Everyone is free to add subjects.
 Please start with your name and be sure to link to an issue, merge request or commit if that is relevant.